Vegan Egg Salad (Tofu Egg Salad)

 Ingredients for Vegan Egg Salad

-If you’ve ever made a classic egg salad prior to going vegan, the ingredients are mostly the same!
+This recipe is made entirely from simple ingredients, and if you’ve ever made a classic egg salad prior to going vegan, the ingredients are mostly the same!
 We’ll simply be swapping out eggs in favor of tofu, and adding in a few extra spices to achieve the right color and flavor.
 Here’s what you’ll need:

 The base

-• Vegan mayo: Make sure to use a brand whose flavor you really like, because it features prominently in this recipe.
+• Vegan mayonnaise: Make sure to use a brand whose flavor you really like, because it features prominently in this recipe.
 My favorite is good old Vegenaise by Follow Your Heart.
 A lot of brands have released vegan “sandwich spreads” which taste a little too much like canola oil in my opinion.

 Fresh ingredients